rippleFCL/blog.ripplefcl.com/content/post/picom_math/index.md

 Welcome.

 I've been dabbling with [picom](https://github.com/yshui/picom) the [compositor](https://en.wikipedia.org/wiki/Compositing_manager).
 That means it does magic X11 things to make your windows look nicer, such as drop shadows, transparency and, today's topic of interest, __animations__.
-As said in the title this is gonna involve maths and that is scary to some, but I assure you this is fun! ~~Hopfully~~.
+As said in the title this is gonna involve maths and that is scary to some, but I assure you this is fun! ~~Hopefully~~.

 ## The problem

-the problem I ran into and why I'm writing this blog post is picom animations for moving, resizing, and dragging windows in bspwm.
-Now this sounds easy until you realise picom doesn't have specific triggers for resizing or moving windows, it all has to be done by the same animation.
+The problem I ran into and why I'm writing this blog post is picom animations for moving, resizing, and dragging windows in bspwm. this sounds easy until you realise picom doesn't have specific triggers for resizing or moving windows, it all has to be done by the same animation.

-my first thought was 'just use the preset animation `geometry`':
+My first thought was 'just use the preset animation `geometry`':

 ```text {linenos=inline}
 animations =(